SADDLE

 es: ESPONJA

-a) Natural Sponges They are light, flexible, soft, absorbent and there are many different types, in sizes, colors textures and shapes and are fused or washing and cleaning.
+a) Natural Sponges are light, flexible, soft, absorbent and there are many different types, in size, color texture and shape and are used for washing and cleaning.

-b) Foam Rubber is an absorbent, porous material, such as plastic or rubber, used especially for washing, cleaning and stuffing for pillows, etc; Also known also as Synthetic Sponges.
+b) Foam Rubber is an absorbent, porous material, such as plastic or rubber, used especially for washing, cleaning and as a stuffing for pillows, etc. Also known as Synthetic Sponges.

 es: ESPONJA - PALO